zohu/ConnectFour/README.md

 # ConnectFour
 Connect Four game

-Project for first year of computer science.
+Project due on first year of computer science.

-It in't perfect and stills to improve.
+It isn't perfect and stills to improve.

 Enjoy!